-- Mobile Workforce State Income Tax Simplification Act of 2017 (H.R.
-1393); approved by House Committee on the Judiciary and available for a House floor vote - Mobile Workforce State Income Tax Simplification Act of 2017 (S. 540); referred to Senate Committee on Finance - To grant States authority to enforce State and local sales and use tax laws on remote transactions, and for other purposes [official title] (H.R.
-2193); referred to House Committee on the Judiciary - A bill to restore States' sovereign rights to enforce State and local sales and use tax laws, and for other purposes [official title] (S. 976); referred to Senate Committee on Finance - Wireless Telecommunications Tax and Fee Collection Fairness Act (S. 19 sect.
-20); approved by House Committee on the Judiciary and now on Senate Legislative Calendar No. 17 (available for Senate floor consideration); sect.
-20 is unrelated to the rest of S. 19; it preempts state tax authority over certain mobile wireless communication; we do not know how far the preemption could potentially extend because the definition of preempted activity is unclear; it requires original jurisdiction in federal district courts notwithstanding the Tax Injunction Act - End Discriminatory State Taxes for Automobile Renters Act of 2017 (H.R.
-2024); referred to Committee on the Judiciary
+- No Regulation Without Representation Act of 2017 (H.R.2887); referred to the House Committee on the Judiciary.
+This bill would prohibit a state from enacting any law, regulation, or policy that affects any other state or its residents.
+It applies beyond tax law. - Mobile Workforce State Income Tax Simplification Act of 2017 (H.R.1393); approved by the House in a 'suspension of the rules' voice vote ('suspension' is supposed to be reserved for uncontroversial bills).
+H.R.1393 is pending in the Senate Committee on Finance.
+A subcommittee of Senate Finance held hearings on the Senate companion bill, S.540. - Mobile Workforce State Income Tax Simplification Act of 2017 (S.540); referred to Senate Committee on Finance.
+See H.R.1393, above. - Remote Transactions Parity Act (H.R.2193); referred to Subcommittee on Regulatory Reform, Commercial And Antitrust Law of the House Committee on the Judiciary; no hearings or action since referral on May 5, 2017. - Marketplace Fairness Act of 2017 (S.976); referred to Senate Committee on Finance; hearing held by Senate Committee on Banking, Housing, and Urban Affairs.
+Permits member states of the Streamlined Governing Board (SGB) to require remote vendors to collect use tax on behalf of their state's citizens; allows states not members of the SGB to require remote vendors to collect use tax on behalf of their state states and use tax laws. - MOBILE NOW Act of 2017 (S.19, Sec.20), formerly Wireless Telecommunications Tax and Fee Collection Fairness Act; approved by House Committee on the Judiciary and now on Senate Legislative Calendar No. 17 (available for Senate floor consideration); Sec.20 is unrelated to the rest of S.19; it preempts state tax authority over certain mobile wireless communication; we do not know how far the preemption extends because the definition of preempted activity is unclear; it requires original jurisdiction in federal district courts notwithstanding the Tax Injunction Act. - End Discriminatory State Taxes for Automobile Renters Act of 2017 (H.R.2024 and companion S.1159); the House Committee on the Judiciary referred it to a subcommittee on May 1, where there has been no action; in the Senate it resides without action in the Committee on Finance.
+The bills would prohibit taxation of automobile rentals at a rate higher than the general sales tax rate.